Alugibihl/Capstone/NEWFORKDINESREADME.md

-# Query
+# The New Fork Dines

 Welcome to The New Fork Dines, a web application that allows you to create, manage, edit and delete Recipes an comments.
 You are able also able Comment on recipes and leave feed back for their creator.
 This README will provide you with the necessary information to get started with The New Fork Dines.

 # Technologies Used

-- Query uses a Flask/SQLAlchemy backend
+- The New Fork Dines uses a Flask/SQLAlchemy backend
 - React/Redux frontend
 - Alembic
 - Jinja2